wp-plugins/fiat-alert-bar/readme.txt

 == Installation ==

-1. Upload the "fiatalert" plugin folder to the "/wp-content/plugins" folder of your WordPress installation.
+1. Upload the `fiatalert` plugin folder to the `/wp-content/plugins` folder of your WordPress installation.
 1. Activate the plugin through the 'Plugins' menu in WordPress
 1. Choose the location where you want the alert to appear.
-Place the shortcode '[fiatalert]' in a page or post or place `<?php echo do_shortcode('[fiatalert]');?>` in a template file.
+Place the shortcode `[fiatalert]` in a page or post or place `<?php echo do_shortcode('[fiatalert]');?>` in a template file.
 1. In the WordPress dashboard click on "Alerts" and "Add New"
 1. Enter your desired alert message in the body of the alert (not the title).
 Only text entered into the body will appear.